alex-bellon/wikipedia/README.md

 [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.

 [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.

+[Garden hermit](https://en.wikipedia.org/wiki/Garden_hermit) - hermits encouraged to live in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy land-owners, primarily during the 18th century.
+Such hermits would be encouraged to dress like druids and remain permanently on-site, where they could be fed, cared-for and consulted for advice or viewed for entertainment.

 [Immovable ladder](https://en.wikipedia.org/wiki/Status_Quo_(Jerusalem_and_Bethlehem)#Immovable_ladder) - Some consider the so-called immovable ladder[c] under the window of the Church of the Holy Sepulchre to be a visible symbol of the alleged inactivity the Status Quo imposes.